 municipalities and cooperatives.

 non-discriminatory."
-Concern has been raised that open access
+Concern has been raised that that an open access

 - Electric utilities represent a major source of

-laws were enacted under the assumption that electricity would be
+enacted under the assumption that electricity would be provided primarily by

-provided primarily by utilities operating on a monopoly basis with price set by cost of service rate
+utilities operating on a monopoly basis with price set by cost of service rate

-ultimately may preclude the simple pass-through to ratepayers of a
+may preclude the simple pass-through to ratepayers of a utility's tax burden.

-utility's tax burden.
-Consequently, these changes bring pressure upon
+Consequently, these changes bring pressure upon regulators, legislative bodies

 - State laws would need to be revised in a manner

-consistent with federal law that preserves existing tax revenues.
+consistent with federal law that preserves existing tax revenues while not

 - The Task Force recommends that Nebraska adopt